jimniels/blog/_drafts/2014-07-03-logos-in-focus.md

 ### The Best Performers

-In contrast, the unique shapes logo shapes of Nike and Puma seemed to fare the best.
+In contrast, the unique logo shapes of Nike and Puma seemed to fare the best.
 As you can see, towards the blurriest end of the spectrum the logos seem *almost* unrecognizable:

 ![Blurred logos with unique shapes](http://jim-nielsen.com/blog/assets/img/2014/logos-unique-shapes.jpg "From left to right: Puma, Nike")

-However, these two marks remain somewhat recognizable due to their distinctive forms which retain at least some degree of visual integrity (as opposed to other more symmetrical logo designs which begin to all look the same when heavily blurred).
+However, these two marks retain a portion of their recognizability due to their distinctive forms which maintain at least some degree of visual integrity (as opposed to other more symmetrical logo designs which begin to all look the same when heavily blurred).

 Nike, for example, holds up rather well when heavily blurred due to it’s horizontal elongation and scaling visual weight from left to right.
-Similarly, the perpendicularity of the tail on Puma’s mark helps to retain its visual form and unique discernability.
+Similarly, the perpendicularity of the tail on Puma’s mark helps to retain its unique visual discernibility.

 ### Experiment Conclusions: What I Learned